Journal

 See and hear how we worked together each week

-When: 25/01/23 Where: Sallis Benny Theatre & Brighton CCA, University of Brighton
+When: 25/01/23 Where: Sallis Benney Theatre & Brighton CCA, University of Brighton

 What we did

-Pebbles and postcards linking to the themes of the exhibitions in the gallery were provided on postcards as discussion prompts.
+Pebbles and postcards linking to the themes of the exhibitions in the gallery were provided in boxes as discussion prompts.

 Key Moments